 Royal Enfield Meteor 350 has received rave reviews from riders in the country.
 Its vibration-free engine along with the new and improved Royal Enfiled build quality seems to be working well for the company evident by the fact that the Meteor is selling twice as much as the Honda H’ness.
 While the good engine, build quality and styling takes the centre stage for this bike, one feature that makes it special is the “Tripper navigation”.
 It is basically a small screen that shows navigation essentials such as turns, roundabouts and straight road distances.
-Below video explains Tripper Navigation.
+The below video explains Tripper Navigation.

 Tripper Navigation, central to new Royal Enfield launches.